What happens to your 401(k) after you leave a job? 8 things to consider about moving your 401(k)

 Some companies have recently adopted auto-portability, meaning your small balance may automatically transfer to your new employer’s plan.
 Check with your HR Department or plan sponsor to see if this applies.

 4. Compare plan costs

-In the not-so-distant past, comparing the cost you pay for investments through one company’s plan with similar offerings in a brokerage firm’s IRA or another company’s 401(k) was difficult.
+In the not-so-distant past, comparing the cost you pay for investments through one company’s plan with similar offerings in another company’s 401(k) or in an IRA was difficult.